SGtOriginal/Ransic/README.md

 # Ransic
-Random music generator using python.
-Utilizes random.org's random integer to get a random integer and based on the number, play a random audio file.
-Limitied to .mp3 and .wav for now.
+Random music player using python.
+Utilizes secretc module to play a specific duration of the audio file.
+I suppose interesing stuff could be done using this.